 Mr. Quinlan served as a Senior Economic Analyst for the Republican National Committee before working for more than seven years as a top staff member for New Jersey Congressman Jim Saxton — the last four years as senior advisor to the Joint Economic Committee.

-Brian Garst joined CF&P in 2010 and serves as the Director of Policy and Communications.
+Brian Garst joined CF&P in 2010 and serves as the Vice President.
 He produces scholarly research, liaisons with Capitol Hill, and writes regularly on tax and free market issues.
-Mr. Garst’s work has been published by numerous outlets, including Offshore Investment, The Daily Caller, Human Events, Thomson Reuters Accelus, IFC Review, China Offshore, and Cayman Financial Review.
+Mr. Garst’s work has been published by numerous outlets, including Offshore Investment, Cayman Financial Review, China Offshore, Thomson Reuters Accelus, IFC Review, The Daily Caller, Human Events, and Townhall.

 Prior to joining the Center, Mr. Garst interned at the American Legislative Exchange Council as a research assistant for the Education and Health & Human Services Task Forces, and the Cato Institute as a foreign policy researcher.
 Originally from Florida, he has a Master’s in Political Science from the University of West Florida, and a B.S. in Computer Science from the Florida Institute of Technology.
 He can be reached at firstname.lastname@example.org.

 Geoff MacLeay – Associate Director, (Former Staffer-June 2009 to May 2010